UCL-CCS/esmacs-input-creation-docs/docs/index.md

 Atomic coordinates of the protein-ligand complex are also required (solvent molecules can also be accomodated).
 Furthermore, the following restrictions apply to these inputs:

 *  coordinates ust be in PDB format
+*  all protein residues **must** be available in the standard Amber forcefield
 *  ligand must be located in a suitable initial binding pose
 *  protein sequence must be complete with no gaps between residues

-*  protein chains must be separated by TER cards
+## Outcomes

+This tutorial will run through all the steps needed to prepare protein-ligand system for ESMACS.
+It details the calculation of appropriate partial charges via Gaussian and the Antechamber tool and production of Amber *prep* and *frcmod* files containing the ligand parameterization.
+Additionally, it details the modified PDB format required by BAC and how to verify your model is suitable for simulation.
+Instructions are then provided on combining the PDB and forcefield files ready for upload to ufBAC.